top of page

 Maughan's Geyser

-First Automatic Storage Water Heater
+First, the Automatic Storage Water Heater

 Maughan's design inspired mechanical engineer Edwin Ruud, a Norwegian immigrant to the United States, who patented his automatic storage water heater in 1889.